b09/javascript_notes/super_notes.md

 The two values are not strictly the same so this is typically the desired behaviour of our tests.

-There is one more thing that we need to know when writing our assertions with Assert: when comparing objects using `equal()` or `strictEqual()` JavaScript will check if they are the same object.
+Another point to remember is when comparing objects using `equal()` or `strictEqual()` JavaScript will check if they are the same object.

 The following test will fail as a result of this.